khoih-prog/TimerInterrupt/README.md

 ```
 ### TO DO

-1. Similar library for ESP32
-2. Search for bug and improvement.
+1. Search for bug and improvement.

 ### DONE